madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 But this does not prevent the regression that was performed from being linear, so even this case has its rightful place in this section.

-Of course, this can be extended by considering more variables, for example :math:`x, y, z, t, ...`, instead of just :math:`x, y`, and so we can work in 3D, or 4D, ..., instead of 2D.
-Everything mentioned here figures in literature in much more detail and with better structure, with presentations adapted to the exposition of general theory.
-The purpose of this discussion was to present a brief review, with a specific consistent notation to be used throughout the rest of the work.
+Of course, this can be further extended by considering more variables, for example :math:`x, y, z, t, ...`, instead of just :math:`x, y`, thus working in 3D, or 4D, ..., instead of 2D.
+Everything mentioned here figures in literature in a more detailed and more structured manner, with presentations adapted to the exposition of general theory.
+The purpose was only to present a brief review, with a specific notation to be used consistently throughout the remainder of the work.

 .. rst-class:: center